-What you must pay when you get Services that are covered for you these services in a provider's office and visits for the adjustment of medications.
-Our plan also covers additional non-Medicare Counseling therapy.
-Sessions are limited to 30 minutes per visit.
-Outpatient rehabilitation services See Covered Medical and Hospital Covered services include: physical therapy, Benefits Chart in the Summary of occupational therapy, and speech language therapy.
-Benefits Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs).
-Outpatient substance abuse services See Covered Medical and Hospital • Outpatient assessment, evaluation, and treatment Benefits Chart in the Summary of for substance use related disorders by a Medicare-Benefits qualified health care profession as allowed under applicable state laws. • Intervention and advise focused counseling for modifying behavior and enhancing awareness of substance use.
+What you must pay when you get Services that are covered for you these services qualified mental health care professional as allowed You pay a \$25 copay for each Medicare-covered individual visit. under applicable state laws.
+These services include transcranial magnetic stimulation (TMS) performed You pay a \$25 copay for each in a provider's office and visits for the adjustment of Medicare-covered group visit. medications.
+Our plan also covers additional non-Medicare Out-of-Network Counseling therapy.
+Sessions are limited to 30 You pay 45% coinsurance for each minutes per visit.
+Medicare-covered individual therapy visit.
+You pay 45% coinsurance for each Medicare-covered group therapy visit.
+Outpatient rehabilitation services In-Network You pay a \$0 copay for Telehealth Covered services include: physical therapy, rehabilitation services. occupational therapy, and speech language therapy.
+You pay a \$25 copay for each therapy Outpatient rehabilitation services are provided in visit. various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities Out-of-Network (CORFs).
+You pay a 45% coinsurance for each therapy visit.
+In-Network Outpatient substance abuse services You pay a \$0 copay for Telehealth • Outpatient assessment, evaluation, and treatment mental health and counseling for substance use related disorders by a Medicarequalified health care profession as allowed under services. applicable state laws.
+You pay a \$25 copay for each • Intervention and advise focused counseling for Medicare-covered individual visit. modifying behavior and enhancing awareness of You pay a \$25 copay for each substance use.
+Medicare-covered group visit.
+Out-of-Network You pay 45% coinsurance for each Medicare-covered individual therapy visit.

-Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers

-See Covered Medical and Hospital Benefits Chart in the Summary of Benefits

-Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
+Services that are covered for you What you must pay when you get these services You pay 45% coinsurance for each Medicare-covered group therapy visit.
+Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
 Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."

-Prior authorization is required and is the responsibility of your physician.

-Over-the-Counter Items (If Applicable)

-Over-the-counter (OTC) benefits are provided via a pre-paid debit card.

-- You can shop online, by phone, or in participating retailers. - Non-eligible items such as cosmetics and food supplements are not allowed by Medicare under the OTC benefit. - You must use a participating retail location for in-store purchases.
+Prior authorization is required and is the In-Network You pay a \$325 copay for surgery in an outpatient hospital.
+There is \$50 copay for minor surgical and other procedures in an outpatient hospital.
+You pay a \$250 copay for surgery in an ASC.
+There is \$50 copay for minor surgical procedures in an ASC.
+Out-of-Network responsibility of your physician.
+You pay a 45% coinsurance for services in an outpatient hospital.
+You pay a 45% coinsurance for services in an ASC.
+Over-the-Counter Items Over-the-counter (OTC) benefits are provided via a Your benefit is \$100 per quarter (every 3 months) for eligible OTC items.
+You can shop online, by phone, or in participating retailers.
+Your benefit will carryover each benefit period until the end of the calendar year.
+Non-eligible items such as cosmetics and food supplements are not allowed by Medicare under the OTC benefit.
+You must use a participating retail location for in-store purchases.
+You may also contact Nations Deposits for help.
 You may also contact Nations Benefits for help ordering by phone at 1-877-208-2596 (TTY: 711) 24x7x365 or online at http://bluekc.nationsbenefits.com/ and order items shipped to your home.

-See Covered Medical and Hospital Benefits Chart in the Summary of Benefits your doctor's or therapist's office and is an alternative to inpatient hospitalization.